arosov/vibelibrarian/README.md

 Quite a few minor struggles on that front but AI still helps and does most of the job.

+I absolutely spent more time on this than on the actual app.

 The "take a screenshot of an error and paste it to the AI" was quite handy here.

 ### Web